FantixX/hugos_extensions/README.md

-###A pesonal and highly opinionated Flutter extension package for common UI and Logic tasks
+### A personal and highly opinionated Flutter extension package for common UI and Logic tasks